erights/quasiParserGenerator/test/tinyses/tinyses.md

 instead throw a `TypeError` in SES.
-SES restricts the global scope, so attempts to dereference a variable named, for example, `document` that might succeed in ES2017-strict on a given host might instead throw a `ReferenceError` in within a SES environment run on that host.
+SES restricts the global scope, so attempts to dereference a variable named, for example, `document` that might succeed in ES2017-strict on a given host might instead throw a `ReferenceError` within a SES environment run on that host.

 SES is the largest subset of ES2017-strict which is still an ocap language.
 Its purpose is to run as many conventional EcmaScript